steveoh/esri-bugs/02373545/readme.md

 ### Actual

-It appears when using a relationship class to create a related record the `$feature` that is sent to an attribute rule with an `insert` trigger is empty and all `insert` trigger rules will fail.
-This makes me think that the process behind the context menu is:
+When using a relationship class to create a related record the `$feature` that is sent to an attribute rule with an `insert` trigger is empty and all `insert` trigger rules will fail.
+That the process behind the context menu is:

 1. Insert empty row with object id and or global id
 1. Update row with FK from parent record